dancb/super-simple-stock-market/README.md

 intuitive and by it you will able to go through different functionalities according to the requirements.
 Just follow what the menu says.

-This project also has its own unit test, which are located at the path:
+This project also has its own unit tests, which are located at the path:
 /superSimpleStoc/src/test/java/com/jpmorgan/test/GeneralMarketTest.java